An inventory discrepancy happens when the actual on-hand inventory stock is different from the item quantity recorded in an inventory system.

 Discrepancies are not uncommon and can have a substantially negative impact on any business operation.
 Undetected stock discrepancies can result in lost sales, overstocking and poor customer service.

 Most inventory discrepancies are caused by human error or flaws in inventory control procedures.
 They can vary from shrinkage through to theft, misplaced stock to simply by placing inventory stock in the wrong location.

-Shrinkage, a leading cause of discrepancy in your inventory stock accounts on average, for over one percent of total retail sales.
+Shrinkage, a leading cause of discrepancy in your inventory stock, accounts for on average over one percent of total retail sales.
 Shrinkage occurs through such means as clerical errors, shoplifting, employee theft and supplier fraud.
-Read more about inventory shrinkage.

 Misplaced inventory occurs when items are receipted into stock then placed in the wrong aisle, shelf or bin.
-It is also caused by customers picking up products and placing them in a different location because they have decided they no longer want the item or have found a substitute or cheaper product elsewhere in the store.
+It is also caused by customers picking up products and placing them in a different location.

 Human error can account for a variety of discrepancies at any point along the supply chain and is a major contributor to discrepancies in inventory counts.
 From errors in physical counting to scanning errors and mistakes in picking and placement.

-Adequate staff training is one of the easiest ways to reduce the occurrence of human error causing inventory discrepancy.
-Simplify processes and clarify stock locations, making sure they are marked clearly, are easy to access and the locations kept well organised and properly maintained.
+One of the easiest ways to minimise human errors is to provide adequate staff training.
+You could also simplify processes and clarify stock locations, making sure they are marked clearly, are easy to access and the locations kept well organised and properly maintained.

 Another area where inventory discrepancy can originate is through mismanaged returns.
 When returned products are coded incorrectly and placed back into inventory stock, you get an inaccurate record of the return.
 Effective inventory control helps facilitate smoother product returns, and proper employee training is necessary to ensure accurate codes are being applied before placing products back into stock.